Ayoub-Elkhaiari/AI_Data_Science_Agent/README.md

 </div>

 A **production-style microservice platform** for automated data science workflows.
-Upload a CSV or Excel file and the platform profiles your data quality, generates a deterministic cleaning plan, creates visualizations, provides ML model recommendations, and exports a full HTML/PDF report — all in one pipeline.
+Upload a CSV or Excel file and the platform profiles your data quality, generates a deterministic cleaning plan, creates visualizations, provides ML model recommendations, and exports a full HTML/PDF report and cleaned csv all in one pipeline.

 The LLM **plans and explains**.
-Deterministic Python services **perform the actual data operations** — ensuring safety, reproducibility, and auditability.
+Deterministic Python services **perform the actual data operations** ensuring safety, reproducibility, and auditability.

 ---